dalmo1991/superflexPy/doc/elements_list.rst

 Definition of weight array
 ..........................

-The value of the area below the lag function is given by
+The area below the lag function is given by

 .. math::